solo-io/gloo/docs/content/guides/traffic_management/configuration_validation/invalid_route_replacement.md

 curl $(glooctl proxy url)/good-route
 ```

-The route will not be accepted and we'll see a `Connection Refused` error (if Gloo had no prior config):
+The route will not be accepted and we'll see a `Connection Refused` error (if Gloo Edge had no prior config):

 ```noop
 curl: (7) Failed to connect to 36.190.183.55 port 80: Connection refused